McDonald's Monopoly: Online games

 The values of the dice are not random.
-As stated in the contest rules, one property in each set is "rare," similar to the sticker game.
+As stated in the contest rules, one property in each set is "rare", similar to the sticker game.
 These rare properties are landed on only when the game server "seeds" a winning roll.
 Winning rolls are seeded at specific times on specific dates, and the first user to roll the dice once a win has been seeded will land on a winning piece.
 This allows McDonald's to declare the odds of winning certain prizes, a legal requirement for contests in most jurisdictions.

-In 2010, the online game was changed, removing the dice and the game board, presenting only 3 Chance cards from which to pick.
+In 2010, the online game was changed, removing the dice and the game board, presenting only three Chance cards from which to pick.
 One has a prize, starting at 30 My Coke Rewards points, but may be (non-randomly) seeded with a higher-valued prize.
 Player chooses one card, is asked if that is the choice the player wants to make, and the card is flipped.
 If it is the pre-selected winning card, the player wins the pre-selected prize.

 In 2011, the game was changed again – the mascot, Rich Uncle Pennybags (aka "Mr. Monopoly"), is shown attempting to throw a Chance card into a top hat.
 If the card lands in the hat, the player can claim a prize.
 Players must choose a "throwing style", which only changes the animations used – it does nothing to affect one's odds of winning.

 In 2012, the game was changed once more.
 Players must click on "Spin" first, and if it landed on "GO!", the player wins the online prize shown.
 The next year, players had to click on "Play"; a win resulted in the prize shown onscreen; regardless of the outcome, players received an entry to win a 2013 Fiat 500 Cabrio.
 For the 2014 game, players must click on "GO!", and if it results in a win, the online prize is shown onscreen; regardless of the outcome, the participant receives an entry to win $50,000.

 In 2016, players can enter up to ten codes daily in order to win weekly sweepstakes with a $50,000 grand prize.

 Restrictions

 For all versions of the online game, players are restricted to a set number of online entries per day.
 In the UK, this is restricted to 24 entries.
 In the US, Guam, Puerto Rico, and Saipan, the limit is 10.

 Players in the UK must be aged 18 years or older.

-Note that the official rules state: "The purchase, sale, trading, or barter of Game Pieces, Game Stamps, FREE Codes or Game Codes via Online or live auctions, or any other methods, does not constitute Legitimate Channels and is expressly prohibited."
+The official rules state: "The purchase, sale, trading, or barter of Game Pieces, Game Stamps, FREE Codes or Game Codes via Online or live auctions, or any other methods, does not constitute Legitimate Channels and is expressly prohibited."
 This includes eBay.com, where it is also a violation of that site's lottery policy.